NICMx/Jool/doc/usr/misc-faq.md

 In any case, you will most likely have better luck reading Jool's logs.
 As with any other kernel component, Jool's messages are mixed along with the others and can be seen by running `dmesg`.
 In general, most kernels are very silent once they're done booting, so Jool's latest message should be found at the very end.

 {% highlight bash %}
-$ sudo modprobe jool_stateless pool6=2001:db8::/96 pool4=192.0a.2.0/24
+$ sudo modprobe jool_siit pool6=2001:db8::/96 pool4=192.0a.2.0/24
-ERROR: could not insert module jool_stateless.ko: Invalid parameters
+ERROR: could not insert module jool_siit.ko: Invalid parameters
 $ dmesg | tail -1
-[28495.042365] Stateless Jool ERROR (parse_prefix4): IPv4 address or prefix is malformed:
+[28495.042365] SIIT Jool ERROR (parse_prefix4): IPv4 address or prefix is malformed:
 192.0a.2.0/24.
 {% endhighlight %}